Mauna Kea: Native history

 The first Ancient Hawaiians to arrive on Hawaiʻi island lived along the shores, where food and water were plentiful.
 Settlement expanded inland to the Mauna Loa – Mauna Kea region in the 12th and early 13th centuries.
 Archaeological evidence suggests that these regions were used for hunting, collecting stone material, and possibly for spiritual reasons or for astronomical or navigational observations.
 The mountain's plentiful forest provided plants and animals for food and raw materials for shelter.
 Flightless birds that had previously known no predators became a staple food source.

 Early settlement of the Hawaiian islands led to major changes to local ecosystems and many extinctions, particularly amongst bird species.
 Ancient Hawaiians brought foreign plants and animals, and their arrival was associated with increased rates of erosion.

 The prevailing lowland forest ecosystem was transformed from forest to grassland; some of this change was caused by the use of fire, but the prevailing cause of forest ecosystem collapse and avian extinction on Hawaiʻi appears to have been the introduction of the Polynesian (or Pacific) rat.

-The five volcanoes of Hawaiʻi are revered as sacred mountains; and Mauna Kea's summit, the highest, is the most sacred.
+The five volcanoes of Hawaiʻi are revered as sacred mountains.
 For this reason, a kapu (ancient Hawaiian law) restricted visitor rights to high-ranking aliʻi.
 Hawaiians associated elements of their natural environment with particular deities.
 In Hawaiian mythology, the summit of Mauna Kea was seen as the "region of the gods", a place where benevolent spirits reside.
 Poliʻahu, deity of snow, also resides there.
 "Mauna Kea" is an abbreviation for Mauna a Wākea and means 'white mountain' in reference to its seasonally snow-capped summit; Wākea is also the Hawaiian sky god.